 Today is an exciting day!
 This is our first of three mornings at the International Hawkwatch’s Tubac Hawk Watch.
 We have an early start in Tucson so we can make it down to Tubac before the first liftoffs of the morning.
 We don’t want to miss the possible steady stream of Common Black Hawks.
 The Common Black Hawk is generally scarce, and can be hard to find since it lives along riparian corridors and spends much of its time perched, soaring briefly only in the mornings.
 Arizona is the best place in the U.S. to see this summer visitor from the tropics.
 Along with the Common Black Hawk, we also keep our eyes peeled for Zone-tailed Hawk and Turkey and Black Vultures.

-The morning also affords us time at the International Hawkwatch Festival to take in the booth set up and attend any guest speakers that might align with our time there.
+The morning also affords us time at the International Hawkwatch Festival to take in the booths set up and attend any guest speakers that might align with our time there.
 After the morning at hawk watch, we have a refreshing lunch in the artistic town of Tubac.
 We then check into our nicely-appointed country club lodging with a little downtime before heading out for an early evening walk along the Santa Cruz River.
 This is one of the best habitats for Gray Hawk and we often find them perched in the giant Arizona Sycamores lining the river.
 Here, we also look out for Green Kingfisher, the first early arrivals of Lucy’s Warbler, Bell’s Vireo, and Northern Beardless-Tyrannulet.

 Dinner tonight is in Tubac at the most excentrically decorated Elvira’s restaurant.